thedersen/backbone.validation/README.md

 * Added named method validator
 * Added length validator
+* Added acceptance validator which is typically used when the user has to accept something (e.g. terms of use)
 * Added possibility to validate entire model by explicitly calling `model.validate()` without any parameters.
 (Note: `Backbone.Validation.bind(..)` must still be called)
 * Possible breaking changes:
 	* Removed the unused msg parameter when adding custom validators